maifoundations/HumbleBench/README.md

 <details><summary>⚠️WARNING⚠️</summary>
 If you wanna use our implemented models, please make sure you install all the requirements of respective model **by yourself**.
+And we use Conda to manage the python environment, so maybe you need to modify the `env_name` to your env's name.
 </details>

 HumbleBench provides a unified CLI for seamless integration with any implementation of our model interface.